auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Fully homomorphic encryption already has high overhead, which would presumably be greatly amplified by running inside a second layer of FHE.
-Thus like password hashing, homomorpic encryption also seems something of a best-case scenario for the application of cryptoacoustics.
+Thus like password hashing, FHE also seems something of a best-case scenario for the application of cryptoacoustics.

 Because the cryptoacoustic transmission medium is purely mathematical, it cannot deliver messages itself.
 Instead, it creates constraints on real-world